canonical/ubuntu.com/templates/kubernetes/docs/1.22/upgrading.md

 <div class="p-notification--caution">
   <div markdown="1" class="p-notification__content">
     <span class="p-notification__title">Note:</span>
-    <p class="p-notification__message">This page describes the general upgrade process.
+    <p class="p-notification__message">This page describes a specific upgrade process.
 It is important to follow the specific upgrade pages for each release, as these may include additional steps and workarounds for safely upgrading.</p>
   </div>
   <div class="p-notification__meta">
     <div class="p-notification__actions">